bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 ```
 <br/>
 ### Demo App
-Now let's make a demo app and execute the first commands in git.
+Now let's make a demo app and run the first commands on git.
 At first, create a repository on Github with the name of "github-repo".
 Then, clone this repository into your local workspace folder.

 Clone the remote repository into your local folder.
 ```shell